codesource/Flow3.CasperJS/README.md

 ### Setup the runner script

-Edit run-tests.sh and adapt the values to fit your configuration.
+Edit config.sh and adapt the values to fit your configuration.

 Typically you might want to modify the following variables: